MystenLabs/sui/doc/src/explore/prototypes.md

 ## Sui Battler prototype

-Welcome to Sui Battler, where your cute monstars transform into warriors!
+Sui Battler is an example game where your cute monstars transform into warriors!

 Gameplay: